Skip to main content

 Example Phrases

-- "@Hana add 'Team sync' to my calendar tomorrow" → runs
+• "@Hana add 'Team sync' to my calendar tomorrow" → routes to calendar workflow automatically.

-automatically. - "@Hana remind me to submit the report next Monday" → maps to
+• "@Hana remind me to submit the report next Monday" → routes to reminder workflow.

-explicitly.
-When your intent is clear, automatic classification will handle most situations for you.
+When your intent is clear, automatic classification handles most situations without extra command syntax.